jianqiucao/EE367L/Lab7/Lab7.md

   - **host.h**: defines data types

     - The enum type **host_job_type** is defined here.
 We may need to define more types of jobs in it.
-  - **switch.c**: We will create the file to implement the switch node, which is similar to a host node but has no connection to the manager.
+  - **switch.c**, **switch.h**: We will create the file to implement the switch node, which is similar to a host node but has no connection to the manager.
 Also, as the tasks is quite simple for a switch node, we don't have to implement the job queue but directly execute the tasks sequentially.

     - **switch_main()**: has a infinite loop, where it does the following in each pass